Tonstad DataPark

 |---|---|

-| How many employees will there be when the facility is completed? | In the operational phase there will be 200+ full-time equivalents. |
+| How many employees will there be when the facility is completed? | Once operational, the campus will support approximately 250 full-time equivalents, with GreenScale becoming the largest private-sector employer in Sirdal.
+Learn more. |

-| What types of jobs will exist at the data centre? | In the operational phase there will be 200+ full-time jobs including engineers, technicians, maintenance staff, security, cleaning, management, and administration. |
+| What types of jobs will exist at the data centre? | Jobs will include engineers, technicians, maintenance staff, security, cleaning, management, and administration. |

 | Will there be apprenticeship positions? | We will partner with the county and local academic institutions to launch apprenticeship-programmes. |

-| How many will work on building the data centre? | In the building phase there are an estimated 1000 full-time equivalents during the peak of construction activities. |
+| How many will work on building the data centre? | The construction phase will support 2,000+ full-time equivalents through direct and indirect employment. |

 About project progress